mu28579/academic-kickstart/content/post/rRSim.md

 +++

-{{< figure library="1" src="UI Design Sketches.png" title="UI Design" >}}
+{{< figure library="1" src="openingWindow.png" title="Initial Window" >}}

 # Screens Breakdown
-  * The first screen is the main/home screen.
-It welcomes the user and allows a search by film title or by tags.
-  * Once an option is chosen, a text entry box will appear to allow the user to enter the desired text.
-  * Assuming a film title search, and a match is found, the top portion of the screen will display the matching film data.
-The bottom half of the screen will show a list of recommended films based on the film that was searched.
-The user will be able to click on any of those titles to see the film's data.
-  * The last image shows the main screen when a title search is conducted and a match is not found.
-A pop up box will inform the user that a match was not found.
-It will also urge the user to try a tag search to attempt to find similar titles.
+  * This project uses Java Swing create a GUI that simulates the RIP routing distance vector algorithm by reading in data from a text file.
+  * Once run, the first window shows 3 options for the user.
+The open file button allows the user to enter the name of the input text file to be read.
+The step button runs the algorithm one step at a time and the run button runs the algorithm until the system of routers is stable.